LundPiyush/netflix-gpt/README.md

 # TO do :

 1. fix the height for movie on browse page
-2. fix the genre on movie detail page
-3. back btn on movie detail page
+2. back btn on movie detail page (click on netflix logo)
-4. actions(addtoList,watchlist,wishlist) on movie detail page
+3. build Tv and categories